Basic Guide To Building/Hosting A Personal Website

 PHP

 Hypertext Preprocessor is an open-source, server-side scripting language.
 PHP is run on the server like back-end javascript frameworks.
-You can use PHP instead of a Node.js to run code on the server, but there a few technical differences.
+You can use Server Side PHP instead of Node.js to run code on the server, but there a few technical differences.
 And just like server-side JavaScript, PHP can't be run on static site hosts but can be run on VPS hosts.
 Both can connect to databases.
 PHP is used extensively in online forums, while JavaScript is used extensively in real-time applications.

 PHP Frameworks